SixZeroSevenNine/IOMMU/README.md

 - 20 GB Intel SLC SSD for Linux host.
 - 120 GB Intel MLC SSD for Windows guest.
 - 16 GB of RAM, 10 allocated to guest.
-- 4 x 1 TB hard drive for NAS role.
+- 4 x 1 TB hard drive for NAS role (mdadm, RAID6).

 **Preparation:**
 1. Update the BIOS to latest version: 3603.
 2. Enable virtualization in the BIOS (there is no IOMMU/VT-d option, this seems to include it).
 3. Depending on your setup, might have to force the iGPU to be primary display unless you pass through the GPU in second PCIex 16 slot.
-4. Get a non K Sandy Bridge or Ivy Bridge CPU (got an i5-3470 to replace the 2500K).
+4. Get a non K Sandy Bridge or Ivy Bridge CPU (got an i5-3470 to replace the i5-2500K).

 **Linux:**
 1. Install Ubuntu 18.04 LTS Server beta.
 I added SSH and SMB in the installation options.